Anthrocon/www/content/Registration/registration/index.md

 ### Hotel Booking Registration Pause

-Online registration will pause between February 20 to 24, and re-open on February 25 to support the hotel booking experience.
+**Updated on February 19, 2026:** Due to the revised booking dates for the General hotel block, online registration will now pause between **March 8 to 10**, and re-open on **March 11** to support the hotel booking experience.
 You must be registered for Anthrocon in order to reserve an Anthrocon-block hotel room.
 For more details on the process, [refer to our Hotels page](/hotel).

 ### Pre-Registration Cap for Anthrocon 2026